pavel-krivanek/HealthReporter/README.md

 # HealthReporter
-simple tool to report health status of a Pharo image
+The HealthReporter is a simple tool to export information about a Ring environment in the STON format and then to compare them and provide a readable report.